grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Format string

 Use this transformation to customize the output of a string field.
-You can format the output in the following ways:
+This transformation has the following fields:

 - **Upper case** - Formats the entire string in uppercase characters.
 - **Lower case** - Formats the entire string in lowercase characters.